 A wind farm in Costa Rica for electric power generation.

 Costa Rica is blessed with abundance of natural renewable sources for generating electricity.
 Through its federally regulated authority, the Costa Rica Electricity Institute (ICE), the bulk is generated by hydroelectric (76%) sources and geothermal energy (the heat under the ground).
 There are also wind farms and solar electricity generation.
-In fact, Costa Rica has been so successful at generating power it exports its excess electricity to the neighbouring countries, north and south.
+In fact, Costa Rica has been so successful at generating power it exports its excess electricity to the neighboring countries, north and south.
 However, as far as electricity reliability goes, Costa Rica is still like a third world country.

 The advent of electricity and more recently, the rechargeable battery have added a bright “spark” of life-changing convenience to our lives.
 Fortunately, like our bodies, after running them down they simply need a recharge; and off we go again.
 For our recharge many of us choose a vacation and even though Costa Rica is a favourite vacation destination, we need to take precautions to, even at Blue River Resort & Hot Springs.
 For most people the first priority is a comfortable room.

-At Blue River Resort & Hot Springs we offer 720 Sq ft of rustic-luxury in every Cabana.
+At Blue River Beach Resort & Hot Springs we offer 720 Sq ft of rustic-luxury in every Cabana.
 Complete with comfy beds, air conditioning, a hammock and chairs on the balcony, in lush rainforest surroundings with a view of a majestic volcano – what else can you ask for?
 However, in your room you also need to plug in and/or recharge your valuable electrical equipment; like a camera, cell phone, video camcorder, laptop, etc. To ensure that this equipment remains undamaged by the electricity supplied by the Costa Rica power grid, this article looks to educate and offer recommended safety precautions

 The electric power in Costa Rica is a standard 110V-120V, 60 Hz supply, just like the power in the USA and many other countries.
 Blue River Resort & Hot Springs provides (clean) 110V power to the cabanas directly from the republic’s power grid and adds surge protection in the main panel.
 But sometimes this isn’t enough to protect your equipment.
 Like anywhere else, the supply may have a few spikes (or peaks), which can occur anywhere at any time.
 No matter the location in Costa Rica, protecting your sensitive, expensive electronic equipment when connected to the power grid is important.